mongodb-partners/AppModernization_Amplify_AppSync_with_MongoDB_Atlas_Vector_Search/atlas-vector-search-cdk/README.md

 - **AWS Default Profile**: The project assumes that the AWS default profile will be used for authentication.
 - **Pip Install**: Ensure that python version 3.12 is installed. (pip3 --version should work)
 - **MongoDB Atlas CDK Resource Activation**: Make sure to activate Atlas CDK resources in your AWS account before running the project.
-- **Search Index needs to be Manually Created**: Make Sure to create a search Index using the mapping json from /atlas-vector-search-cdk/resources/Mongodb/searchindex.json in the created Atlas Cluster